yvicky/React/src/README.md

 # Step 0:

-Terraform an new EC2 isntace.
+Terraform an new EC2 instance.

 # Step 1: